 Select your delivery date at the online checkout and you’re good to go.

-Meadowmat is delivered in rolls that are 2m long and 1m wide.
-They are quite heavy so make sure you’ll have somebody to help you lift and manoeuvre them when they arrive.
+The rolls can be quite heavy so make sure you’ll have somebody to help you lift and manoeuvre them when they arrive.

 Remember – deliveries are kerbside only.
 Please read this blog about turf delivery to make sure there are no glitches

 You’ve prepared the ground, chosen your Meadowmat and had it safely delivered to your door.
 Now for the easy bit.